ibrahyma/friendly-cmd/README.md

 # friendly-cmd
-## Some cool Linux scripts to use however you want.
+## Some cool Linux commands to use however you want.

 You can change the name of provided commands.